swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-31-save-and-load-the-model-with-bentoml.md

     environment is activated to avoid potential conflicts with system-wide Python packages.

-    To check its status, simply run `pip -V`.
+    To check its status, simply run `which python`.
 If the virtual environment is active, the output will show the path to the virtual environment's Python executable.
 If it is not, you can activate it with `source .venv/bin/activate`.

 === ":simple-python: Using pip"